Celsius A/C & Heating, Inc

 What’s a Condensate Drain Line?

-Your AC system has an evaporator coil most likely in your attic that get’s really cold, usually as low as 40 degrees Fahrenheit.
+AC system has an evaporator coil most likely in your attic that get’s really cold, usually as low as 40 degrees Fahrenheit.
 As this coil cools the warm air moving past it, it produces condensation.
 Underneath the evaporator coil is a drain pan that catches condensation as it falls.
 The condensation is then directed through an insulated ¾ inch PVC pipe that usually ties into a drain line underneath a sink in your home.
 This ¾ inch PVC drain is your condensate drain line.

 What Should I Look For?